Maxime Simoëns: Léonard, 2011–2012

 From 2011 to 2012, Simoens briefly served as creative director of French fashion house Léonard.
 In the Grand Palais in Paris he presented his first collection for Leonard on 5 March 2012.

 Men's Ready-to-Wear

 In 2016, he announced the creation of M.X PARIS, a men's ready-to-wear brand.

 Azzaro, 2017–2020

-From 2017 until 2020, Simoens was the artistic director of Azzaro, with responsibility for the brand’s couture collections, ready-to-wear lines, and accessories for women and men; he was succeeded by Olivier Theyskens.
+From 2017 until 2020, Simoens was the artistic director of Azzaro, with responsibility for the brand's couture collections, ready-to-wear lines, and accessories for women and men; he was succeeded by Olivier Theyskens.

 Collections

-Nourishing inspiration in art, music and movies from all eras and styles, Simoens creates narrative collections each season telling a new story full of icons and strong visuals.
+Deriving inspiration in art, music and movies from all eras and styles, Simoens creates narrative collections each season telling a new story full of icons and strong visuals.
 The identity of his style is marked by the structure refining the silhouette, cuts, contrasts, embroidery, incorporating printed and put into abyss of optical illusions, organza leaves miles to be desired.